Ether1Project/Roadmap/README.md

 71.43% decrease in data usage.

-With DNP we are able to introduce support for Windows, Darwnin & ARM Nodes - though it was previously not a priority, you can read [this](https://) article for a better understanding of why we've introduced cross platform ethoFS.
+With DNP we can introduce support for Windows, Darwin & ARM Nodes - though it was previously not a priority, you can read [this](https://) article for a better understanding of why we've introduced cross-platform ethoFS.

 **Expected Release Quarter: Q1 2020**